hbj9807/LiMRSF/README.md

 ## Validation With Our Data
-1. Download our `Google Drive Dataset`: https://drive.google.com/drive/u/1/folders/1et2u-7XFjwj3Bzm7ewrv6NoXhvH_1SC1
+1. Download our `Google Drive Dataset`: https://drive.google.com/drive/u/1/folders/1et2u-7XFjwj3Bzm7ewrv6NoXhvH_1SC1 All the evaluated data (.csv) are in the `Evaluation` folder.

-2. Run `LiMRSF.py` in your ROS machine to generate `Mesh with Highlighted Result` and `Visualization in HoloLens 2`.
+3. Run `LiMRSF.py` in your ROS machine to generate `Mesh with Highlighted Result` and `Visualization in HoloLens 2`.
 Confirm that your HoloLens 2 and ROS-TCP-Endpoint are connected with the same IP address.

 4. Run `blindspot_eval_test.py` in any machine (ROS, Windows) to evaluate the blind spot detection precision.